-None of the Securities and Exchange Commission (the "SEC"), any state securities commission, or any other regulatory body has approved or disapproved of these Notes or the guarantee, or passed upon the adequacy or accuracy of this pricing supplement, or the accompanying product supplement are unsecured and are not savings accounts, deposits, or other obligations of a bank.
-The Notes are not guaranteed by Bank of America, N.A. or any other bank, are not insured by the Federal Deposit Insurance Corporation or any other governmental agency and involve investment
+None of the Securities and Exchange Commission (the "SEC"), any state securities commission, or any other regulatory body has approved or disapproved of these Notes or the guarantee, or passed upon the adequacy or accuracy of this pricing supplement, or the accompanying product supplement, prospectus supplement or prospectus supplement or prospectus supplement or beconstray is a criminal offense.
+The Notes and the related guarantee of the Notes by the Guarantor are unsecured and are not savings accounts, deposits, or other obligations of a bank.
+The Notes are not guaranteed by Bank of America, N.A. or any other bank, are not insured by the Federal Deposit Insurance Corporation or any other governmental agency and involve investment risks

-$Underwriting\ Discount^{(1)}$ Public Offering Price Proceeds (before expenses) to BofA Finance \$10.00 \$5,770,000.00 \$10.00 \$5,770,000.00 Per Note \$0.00
+Underwriting Discount(1) \$0.00 Public Offering Price Proceeds (before expenses) to BofA Finance \$10.00 Per Note \$10.00 \$ \$

-(1) The underwriting discount is \$0.00 per Note.
-BofA Securities, Inc. ("BofAS"), acting as principal, has agreed to purchase from BofA Finance, and BofA Finance, and BofA Finance as selling agent for sales of the Notes set forth above for \$10.00 per Note.
-UBS Financial Services Inc. ("UBS"), acting as a selling agent for sales of the Notes, has agreed to purchase from BofAS, and BofAS has agreed to sell to UBS, all of the Notes for \$10.00 per Note.
-UBS proposes to offer the Notes to certain fee-based advisory accounts for which UBS is also an investme advisor at a price of \$10.00 per Note.
+10tal (1) The underwriting discount is \$0.00 per Note.
+BofA Securities, Inc. ("BofAS"), acting as principal, expects to purchase from BofA Finance and BofA Finance expects to sell to BofAS, the aggregate principal amount of the Notes set forth above for \$10.00 per Note.
+UBS Financial Services Inc. ("UBS"), acting as a selling agent for sales of the Notes, expects to purchase from BofAS, and BofAS expects to sell to UBS, all of the Notes for \$10.00 per Note.
+UBS proposes to offer the Notes to certain fee-based advisory accounts for which UBS is also an investment advisor at a price of \$10.00 per Note.
 UBS will receive no underwriting discount for each Note that it sells in this offering.
-For additional information on the distribution of the Notes, see "Suplement to the Plan of Distribution; Role of BofAS and Conflicts of Interest" in this pricing supplement.
+For additional information on the Notes, see "Supplement to the Plan of Distribution, Role of BofAS and Conflicts of Interest" in this pricing supplement.

-The initial estimated value of the Notes is less than the public offering price.
-The initial estimated value of the Notes as of the Trade Date is \$9.966 per \$10 in Stated Principal Amount.
-See "Summary" on page PS-4 of this pricing supplement, "Risk Factors" beginning on page PS-7 of this pricing supplement and "Structuring the Notes" on page PS-23 of this pricing supplement for additional information.
+The initial estimated value of the Notes will be less than the public offering price.
+The initial estimated value of the Notes and \$9.90 per \$10 in Stated Principal Amount.
+See "Summary" on page PS-4 of this pricing supplement, "Risk Factors" beginning on page PS-7 of this pricing supplement and "Structuring the Notes" on page PS-22 of this pricing supplement for additional information.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.